-How to Do an Elimination Diet, and Why Everyone Needs to Do One
+How to Do an Elimination Diet and Why Everyone Should Try One

-- The process involves avoiding certain foods completely for a few weeks, then reintroducing them into the diet one at a time to identify which foods produce a reaction in your body.
+- The process involves completely avoiding potentially-reactive foods for a few weeks, then reintroducing those eliminated foods into the diet one at a time to identify whether they produce a reaction in your body.

 What is an elimination diet?